sethforprivacy/sethforprivacy.com/content/posts/dispelling-covenants-fud.md

 {{< tweet user="jxpcsnmz" id="1737089845003190280" >}}

 Preventing the immense positives that covenants bring for self-custody, self-custodial Lightning, privacy, and further scaling for a vague governmental attack that is more easily done without covenants makes no sense to me.

+CTV-specific: Note that CTV as an implementation of covenants *does not* support recursion, so the concept of a recursive encumbering covenant often lumped into this counter-argument is not valid with CTV.
+While a malicious actor could still create an encumbering covenant, it could not be infinitely recursive and would be far harder to craft in a harmful way.

 ## Conclusion